Nikolai Khokhlov: Poisoning by thallium

 Khokhlov was treated for thallium poisoning in Frankfurt in 1957, as a result of a failed assassination attempt by the Thirteenth Department of the KGB.
 This case is often claimed to be the first radiological attack by the KGB, especially when comparison with the poisoning of Alexander Litvinenko is drawn, although it remains unclear what isotope was used, if any.
 Former KGB officer Stanislav Lekarev claimed, however, that Khokhlov was poisoned by radioactive polonium (not thallium), exactly as Litvinenko was.
 Litvinenko's poisoning was also initially mistaken for thallium.

 Life in the United States

 After graduating with a PhD from Duke University, Khokhlov taught undergraduate and graduate psychology classes at California State University, San Bernardino from 1968 to 1992.
 He retired as a professor emeritus in 1993.

+In the United States, Khokhlov married again.
+With his second wife Tanya, he had two daughters and a son, Misha, who died several years later due to a kidney failure.

 In 1992, Russian President Boris Yeltsin pardoned Khokhlov.
-The same year Khokhlov returned to Moscow for a short stay, for the first time since the 1950s.
+The same year he returned to Moscow for a short stay, for the first time since the 1950s.
 He later made an e-mail contact with, then eventually met, his son in Russia of whom he had not been previously aware.
-In the United States, Khokhlov married again.
-With his second wife Tanya, he had two daughters and a son, Misha, who died several years later due to a kidney failure.

 Nikolai Khokhlov died of a heart attack in San Bernardino, California, in September 2007.
 He was buried next to the grave of his son.